theo-m/theo-m.github.io/_posts/2017-06-29-word-embeddings-i.md

 ---

-In 2013 Tomas Mikolov published two papers which offered a new way to compute these word vectors.
-He named his technique Word2Vec and released his [code](https://github.com/tmikolov/word2vec).
-While count-based methods would mean days or weeks of computation, Mikolov's ran in a few hours, with word embeddings of great **quality** (a vague notion that I will talk about in a post to come).
+In 2013 Tomas Mikolov published two papers which offered new ways to compute these word vectors.
+He named both of his techniques Word2Vec and released his [code](https://github.com/tmikolov/word2vec).
+While count-based methods would mean days or weeks of computation, Mikolov's ran in a few hours, with word embeddings of great _quality_ (a vague notion that I will talk about in a post to come).

 His method and those that followed are called **predictive**.
 Some affiliate them with Deep Learning, which it is not since there's barely one hidden layer in the network.

+Mikolov's two methods are called Continuous Bag Of Words (CBOW) and Skip-Gram (SG), they are called predictive because:

+* CBOW tries to guess a word at the center of a window: `the cat .. the mat`,
+* SG does the opposite, it tries to guess the window for a given word: `.. .. on .. ..`.

+He built on two papers presenting new techniques for neural networks: __hierarchical softmax__, a complex method to compute softmaxs in \\(\mathcal{O}(\log n)\\) time, and __noise contrastive estimation__, _a.k.a._ negative sampling.